-Effective January 1, 2019, seventeen states across the country raised their minimum wages.
-And while Hawaii’s isn’t set to increase this year, it’s important to make sure you’re up to date on regulations so you can stay compliant.
-Not only that, but as a business owner, you need to be aware of potential changes so you can plan for the future.
+The Hawaii minimum wage isn’t set to increase this year, but it’s important to make sure you’re up to date on regulations to stay compliant.
+As a business owner, you need to be aware of potential changes so you can plan for the future.

 To make sure you’re on top of the latest, here’s a rundown on the minimum wage requirements in the Aloha State.

 Get Started with Square Payroll